Scholarships and funding

 Undergraduate scholarships by discipline

-You can also view all scholarships for undergraduate Engineering students on the scholarships database.
+You can view all the scholarships by discipline for undergraduate Engineering, Forestry and Product Design students on the scholarships database.

 There are a number of discipline specific scholarships available to postgraduate students.
 View by discipline below or search the scholarships database for more information.